 - Turn off the computer using the power switch, then check that the mouse cable is connected properly. - Clean the mouse.
 (See Chapter 15, "Care and Maintenance.") - Restart the Macintosh with a different startup disk.
-If the pointer still doesn't move, consult your service provider.
+If the pointer still doesn't move, consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for assistance.